chcx97/Twitter/README.md

 ## Notes

 The most challenging part in this project was trying to implement the count for the character value.
 At first, I did not know how to implement the method addTextChangedListener and even placed the entire function in the wrong section of the activity file.
-I eventually figured out how to implement the functions after looking over various sources online of how to implement the functions.
+I eventually figured out how to implement the functions after looking over various sources online.

 ## Open-source libraries used